Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 the so-called ballwasher

-The dry season is between April and September, Bali is busier during this period and sunny skies are good to enjoy the beaches but not the best cycling weather here.
-Rainy season is from October to March, fewer tourists around but full rainy season can have an average downpour rate that could put your spirit down.
+The dry season is between April and September, Bali is busier during this period and sunny skies are good for enjoying the beaches but not the best cycling weather here.
+The rainy season is from October to March, with fewer tourists around but the full rainy season can have an average downpour rate that could put your spirit down.

 Overall, in our humble opinion, the best time for a bike trip in Bali is the end or beginning of the rainy season, when the skies are often cloudy.
 We think this is the best time to cycle the whole of South East Asia, following the end of the rainy season.